The Ultimate Saint Jean Pied de Port France Pilgrim Guide (2025)

 Appreciate the Notre-Dame Gate & Notre-Dame du Bout du Pont Church

-The Notre Dame Gothic Church in Saint Jean Pied de Pont is known for being one of the most important Gothic buildings in the French Basque country.
-In fact, it only is behind the Bayonne Cathedral in importance.
+The Notre Dame Gothic Church in Saint Jean Pied de Port is known for being one of the most important Gothic buildings in the French Basque Country.
+In fact, it is only behind the Bayonne Cathedral in importance.

 The church is free to enter and offers a nightly pilgrim mass.